Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Atlantis Rising

 Does Atlantis really exist?
 That’s what Hollywood legend James Cameron tries to reply on this feature-length documentary utilizing Greek thinker Plato as a digital treasure map.
-Does he really discover the fabled misplaced metropolis and shake palms with a brand new civilisation?
-Owing to the shortage of headlines about such a discovery, you’ll be able to most likely guess the reply.
-Nevertheless, that doesn’t make this film – one which ventures from Greece to the Atlantic Ocean, exploring by land, sea and air – any much less thought-provoking.
+Does he really discover the fabled misplaced metropolis and shake arms with a brand new civilisation?
+Owing to the shortage of headlines about such a discovery, you possibly can in all probability guess the reply.
+Nonetheless, that doesn’t make this film – one which ventures from Greece to the Atlantic Ocean, exploring by land, sea and air – any much less thought-provoking.

 Starring: James Cameron